Self-Supervised Learning for Real-World Super-Resolution from Dual Zoomed Observations: Ablation Study

 \section{Ablation Study}

-In this section, we conduct ablation experiments for assessing the effect of self-supervised learning, alignment methods and AdaSTN.
+In this section, we conduct ablation experiments for assessing the effect of self-supervised learning, auxiliary-LR for alignment and AdaSTN.
 Unless otherwise stated, experiments are carried out on the Nikon camera images~\cite{CDC}, and the metrics are evaluated on full images.